KadenFranklin/rockwall/README.md

 	  Such hardware is denoted as its own type of hold in the data.

-  * For a semi descriptive visual reference please refer to the file, '_'.
+  * For a semi descriptive visual reference please refer to the file, 'diagram_1', or 'diagram_2'.